graphia-app/graphia-app.github.io/guide/section4/2_analyses_steps.md

 From here on you may require many of Graphia's visualisation and analytical capabilities described in the previous section.
 In particular you may wish to:
 - Adjust the correlation threshold.
 Displayed at top right hand corner of the screen is a slider bar and text box for adjusting the display threshold between the minimum threshold and 1.
-- Cluster the graph.
-For correlation graphs we recommend use of the MCL algorithm.
+- Cluster the graph, if a clustering transform was not selected in the wizard.
 - Display the data values associated with clusters - see below.

 ![]({{ site.baseurl }}/guide/assets/s4-8.png)